-We want to retry events a few dozen times before expiring the event, so this is not a great solution as well.
+We want to retry events a few dozen times before expiring the event, so this is not a great solution.

 Being able to query the events as they wait in the queue and/or update the metadata (around failures) to force immediate retrying is a great debugging feature that we were building at RudderStack.
 Having a SQL-like query interface to the persisted event helped a lot with that.

-With our queueing system powered by PostgreSQL, we could easily change the logic for ordering the events as well as debugging them.
-In addition, we had complete visibility over all the events coming from a source, user or a destination just by running a SQL query – something that was not possible with Apache Kafka.
+With our queueing system powered by PostgreSQL, we could easily change the logic for ordering the events and debugging them.
+In addition, we had complete visibility over all the events coming from a source, user, or destination just by running a SQL query – something that was not possible with Apache Kafka.

 Sign up for Free and Start Sending Data